angular/angular/aio/content/guide/component-communication.md

 Component Interaction

 @intro
-Share information between different directives and components
+Share information between different directives and components.

 @description
 <a id="top"></a>This cookbook contains recipes for common component communication scenarios